DaShock/armaWeb/README.md

 armaWeb
 =======

-Just a little test to see how GitHub works
+Just a little test to see how GitHub works.

-Hey guys whats up?
+Pretty cool huh?